The best deals on affordable tech from Apple to Samsung for everyone on your list

 Fitbit Charge 5: 33% off

-This has a color touchscreen that displays numerous health metrics.
-You can use it to make contactless payments with Fitbit Pay.
+This has a color touch screen that displays numerous health metrics.
+You can use it to make contactless payments with Fit. t Pay.

 Sold by Amazon